By · Co-Founder · 17 min read · Updated

 Why Small Hospitals End Up on UKG in the First Place?

-Most small hospitals that end up on UKG did not select it for their own needs.
+Many small hospitals that end up on UKG did not select it for their own needs.
 They inherited it.
-The most common paths: a Critical Access Hospital joins a health system or rural health network that standardizes on UKG across all facilities, including the 25-bed rural members.
+Common paths: a Critical Access Hospital joins a health system or rural health network that standardizes on UKG across all facilities, including the 25-bed rural members.
 Or a CAH administrator hired from a larger system brings the platform they used previously, assuming scale-down is straightforward.

 The system continues working in the sense that schedules still get built, but it works through brute-force manual effort rather than through the automation it was designed to provide.
 The nurse manager learns to work around the features they cannot configure, which defeats the purpose of having an enterprise platform at all.